Honor a Lost Loved One

 Where did you start the conversation?

-We met with Molly Norton, Brighton Jones’ director of philanthropy, soon after Sue had passed.
+We met with Brighton Jones’ Philanthropy Lead Advisor, soon after Sue had passed.
 We talked about Sue’s passions and interests throughout her life and brainstormed where we might direct funds.
 A lot of great ideas came from this, including a scholarship fund for adults who want to pursue a college degree later in life as Sue did.
 We are continuing to explore this as a future goal.

 What did you decide on?